internet4000/radio4000-api-node-firebase/README.md

 ## Introduction

-Thanks to Firebase the Radio4000 data can be accessed in realtime through this API, as well as classic REST.
+Thanks to Firebase the Radio4000 data can be accessed in realtime with their SDK or by using classic REST.
 The [Firebase documentation](https://firebase.google.com/docs/) explains how you can access the data for various platforms: Web, Android, iOS, C++, Unity.
-This API supports `GET` and `POST` HTTP methods.

-We welcome anyone to use the data, and help to improve the echosystem.
+We welcome anyone to use the data, and help to improve the ecosystem.

 ## Folder structure